Updated for 19 1/2 years January 4, 2014

 I started to get back into the bigger contests in earnest at the end of 2001 and set personal records in such contests as the RSGB 10/15M, Ukraine DX, OK/OM, ARRL 10M.
 Then in early 2002 I really hit some of the bigger contests quite hard.
 In the January NAQP I had a rate of 51.4 for the full 10 hours of the contest.
 The February ARRL DX contest saw me break the 600 QSO barrier for the first time ever with 633 QSO's (and every one passed the ARRL log checking procedure of which I am proud).
 I continued to set personal best marks in many other contests in 2002 even though I still was not entering as many nor putting in as many hours as I once did.

 Another goal was reached during the streak when I worked J45RW for my QRP country # 200 on July 27, 2002.
 New countries had been coming very slowly and continue to do so since I still don't devote all that much time to searching the bands for new ones.
+I do mean searching, because I NEVER use any kind of spotting to find the stations I work.
 However I'm proud to have made it to 200 with just 5 watts and simple wire antennas.

 When I worked a whole bunch of you starting with AA1SP on October 21, 2002, that extended the streak to 3000 consecutive days.
 Now I set my sights on making it to 10 years, and on August 4, 2004 I reached that goal.
 Helping me complete the ten years with QSO's on that day were: K4IR, N4CU, NB6M/MM, WE8UP, WD9F, WB5BRD, KS4OY, VE3AIJ, VA3RE, N4FI, & K3DQ.
 Thanks to all of you.